 Will the Retreat increase neighborhood traffic, either by guests, deliveries, staff, or construction?

 The interests of the neighborhood are a high priority to the project team.
 Noise and lighting impacts are not expected to be appreciably different than what exists currently and will be compatible with a residential neighborhood setting.
+Potential impacts and mitigation measures are being addressed in the appropriate sections of the draft EIR.

 Just as Porcupine Creek does now, the Retreat is being planned to blend as seamlessly as possible into the surrounding landscape.